adityalakhani/portfolio/posts/extending-langflow-components-I.md

 Whether you’re starting with Inputs and Outputs, crafting dynamic Prompts, handling files and documents under Data, or orchestrating model execution through the LLMs—LangFlow offers everything you need to bring your ideas to life.
 Its support for Vector Stores and Embeddings enables semantic search and contextual understanding, while components like Agents, Memories, and Tools empower developers to build more intelligent, stateful applications.<br><br>

 Each node can be dropped into the flow editor and connected seamlessly, allowing for rapid iteration and visual clarity.
 This structured yet flexible approach empowers developers to prototype rapidly, test different architectures, and build scalable applications—all without writing boilerplate code.
-The depth and breadth of these built-in components make LangFlow a strong contender for teams working on complex AI-driven solutions.<br><br><br><br>
+The depth and breadth of these built-in components make LangFlow a strong contender for teams working on complex AI-driven solutions.<br><br>

 # Extending the Components<br><br>